DANS-KNAW/dans-mvn-parent/README.md

 DESCRIPTION
 -----------
-This module contains the main build for several other projects.
-These projects define parent POMs for use in DANS Maven-based projects.
+This module contains the main build for the projects that define parent POMs for use in DANS Maven-based projects.

 ### Goals